MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Kaizala/teams-interop.md

 description: Learn how to enable and disable the chat history feature in Kaizala.
 ---

-# Interop with Teams in Kaizala
+# Teams Interop with Kaizala

-## Enable group chat history

-Group admins can enable chat history both from the Kaizala management portal and the Kaizala app.

 > [!NOTE]
-> By default, chat history is enabled for all groups in Kaizala.
+> This article is currently in development and will be available soon.